SuperOfficeDocs/contribution/includes/steps-create-pr.md

 3. Fill in info such as title and description and select a reviewer.

-    In the description or comments section be sure to include the text "Resolves `#[INSERT ISSUE NUMBER HERE]` where your previously created issue number is associated with this pull request.
+    In the description or comments section be sure to include the text "Resolves `#[INSERT ISSUE NUMBER HERE]`" where your previously created issue number is associated with this pull request.

     ![Create PR on GitHub -screenshot][img11]